rui314/chibicc/README.md

 ## release notes

 1.0.12 Adding -dotfile parameter that generates a xxx.dot file that we can visualized using graphviz package by [hdewig100](https://github.com/hedwig100/chibicc).
 Adding in error message chibicc file name and function when a message error is displayed to help for debugging.
 Adding in Makefile the way to create shared library libchibicc.so.
 Fixing issue #116 with 1024_160 splitted wrongly in two tokens.
 Fixing issue #117 with number after generic parameter like "fromtype##2obj_decode".
 Fixing issue #118 same as 117, to allow some identifiers to start by number when they are generics.
 Linking lpthread if -pthread is passed.
 Ignoring -z and -Bsymbolic.
 Fixing the issue with linkage need to add current directory to the path before the others (probably it's a security issue because it means that for compiling the objects library found in the current path will be taken in priority!)
 Fixing issue #119 about cmathcalls.
+Removing fix for #119 caused an infinite loop

 ## old release notes